waikho/MADS_Capstone/README.md

 0 5 * * * /PATH_TO_YOUR_HOME/capstone/start.sh
 ```

+Make sure that you have made start.sh executable by setting chmod to 711.
 You may use the tool at https://crontab.guru/ to help getting the correct crontab expression.

 ## Usage